masyl/cook/doc/roadmap.md

 - Escaping for "{" and "}"
 - "eval" and eval() for evaluating funex expressions on the fly (inline or from vars)
 - Allow running in "bouble braket" mode for outputting json
+- How could filter/call behave like a .map on collections ?

 ## Error handling